Keratoconus: Signs & Symptoms, Causes and Treatment

 Causes of Keratoconus

 No predisposing factor is yet known for causing Keratoconus.
 It is believed that both hereditary and environmental factors contribute to its development.
-Some of the causative agents can be:
+Some of the causative agents can:

 • Family History: It is believed that some individuals with Keratoconus may have genes that predispose them to develop the condition if specific environmental conditions are present.